SimpleXtra/Tic-Tac-Toe/README.md

 ██▄▄▄▄▄██▄▄▄▄▄██▄▄▄▄▄██
 ▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀
 ```
 Type the number location where you want to mark your symbol when prompted with `Your move: `.
+For example, if you want to mark on the center, type `5`, then hit Enter.
 After that, the computer will automatically make his move.
 This goes on until either someone wins the game or the board is full and results in a draw.

 ### **Endgame**
 After the game ends, the terminal then displays the result (win/lose/draw) and the current score.
 For example: